Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

 How do you know if the tension in your presser foot is the correct one or you need to exercise some presser foot pressure adjustment?
-If the presser foot tension is set correctly, your stitches are the same length and the fabric slides through easily without the need to be pulled or guided through.
+If the presser foot tension is set correctly, your stitches are of the same length and the fabric slides through easily without the need to be pulled or guided through.

 If there’s too much pressure put down on the presser foot (presser foot too low), your fabric will pucker.
 Not enough pressure and the presser foot will also make your fabric pucker or your thread gets tangled, in the front or the back of your sewing project.